-Just tell us and we will go back to booking regular hospital appointments for you.
+Just tell us and we will refer you back to your GP for annual review and blood tests in primary care.
 Our team are happy to discuss any concerns with you.

 PALS

 The Patient Advice and Liaison Service (PALS) ensures that the NHS listens to patients, relatives, carers and friends, answers questions and resolves concerns as quickly as possible.
 If you have a query or concern call 01271 314090 or email rduh.pals-northern@nhs.net.
 You can also visit the PALS and Information Centre in person at North Devon District Hospital, Barnstaple.